Gaza peace plan: Cessation of hostilities

 The Israeli cabinet approved the agreement in the early hours of October 10, 2025.
-Subsequently, the Israeli armed forces began withdrawing from parts of the Gaza Strip to agreed-upon deployment lines (the yellow line).
+Subsequently, the Israeli armed forces began withdrawing from parts of the Gaza Strip to agreed-upon deployment lines, also known as the Yellow Line.
 The withdrawal was completed at 12 noon local time on October 10, at which point the ceasefire formally came into effect.
 The United States began establishing a joint control centre under the leadership of Brad Cooper, head of US Central Command, to monitor the cessation of hostilities.

 On October 11, Brad Cooper, Steve Witkoff, and Jared Kushner travelled into the Gaza Strip to verify Israel's compliance with the first phase of the agreement.

 On October 12, Hamas announced it was prepared to transfer the 20 living hostages to Israel.
 In response, Netanyahu stated, "Israel is prepared and ready for the immediate reception of all our hostages."
 Israeli sources indicated they believed Hamas would release the hostages before midnight on Sunday so that they would be under Israeli care when Trump arrived in Israel on Monday morning.
 Coordinator for Hostages and Missing Persons Gal Hirsch said the most "realistic" time for the hostages' return is 6 or 7 a.m. on Monday, though there are reports they could return earlier.
 That evening, Trump declared that "The war is over" and that the Board of Peace and interim administration would be formed quickly.